-This procedure involves the surgical removal of the lining of the uterus.
+Endometrial ablation is the destruction of the lining of the uterus.
 It may involve using heat, cold temperatures, microwave energy, or other methods.

 Reasons for Procedure

-The procedure is used to treat menorrhagia —recurrent heavy periods not controlled by medication.
-Endometrial ablation will likely make menstrual flow lighter.
+Endometrial ablation is used to treat regular heavy periods that cannot be controlled with medicine.
+It should make menstrual flow lighter.
 In some cases, it stops menstrual flow completely.

 - Complications related to anesthesia

 - Edema (swelling) due to fluid leakage and absorption

 - Heat injury to the vagina, vulva, or bowel

 The risk of new or worsening pain may be higher if there is a history of painful periods or tubal sterilization.

 Some things can increase the chance of problems such as:

 - Chronic disease, such as diabetes or obesity